nxf58843/kuiic/README.md

 ## Software Support

 This board is currently supported by the open source [TinyUSB](https://docs.tinyusb.org/en/latest/) and Adafruit's [TinyUF2](https://github.com/adafruit/tinyuf2) to enable drag-n-drop firmware updates.

+## Board Design Files
+The KiCad source files are included in this repository along with a [pdf copy of the schematic](out/kuiic.pdf).